IN CLASS Workshops

 finding your voice workshops

-Don’t see a play suitable for your class?
 Looking for an explicit focus on student writing and creation?
-Our popular Finding Your Voice workshops are the perfect choice.
+Our popular Finding Your Voice workshops amplify student voice and offer a diverse range of theatre practices from which to choose.
 Flexible and adaptable to your class’s needs, our standard model includes three sessions culminating in the creation of a solo piece.
 Our process-oriented approach nurtures a brave, judgment-free space in which students can build trust and take creative risks.
 Teachers also love using this work to launch final assignments and performances!

 In these empowering and uplifting sessions, students reflect on themes of culture and community, excavating their own responses and opening themselves up to the experiences of others.
 Through ensemble-building, improvisation activities and other innovative drama-based exercises, we collaborate to foster trust and nurture a brave space for creation and sharing.

-Grade 10 Drama student, Fletcher’s Meadow Secondary School, Peel
+Grade 12 drama student, John Fraser Secondary School, Peel

 Finding Your Voice: The Monologue